 Per mille loadings for Marfan Syndrome life insurance

-Another potential outcome when applying for a non-standard cover such as Marfan Syndrome life insurance, critical illness cover or income protection is for an ‘exclusion’ to be applied to your policy.
-This means that you may have certain conditions which can be linked to your Marfan Syndrome (e.g. Cardiovascular, eye problems etc.) excluded from your policy.
-You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium or Guaranteed Insurability.
+Another potential outcome when applying for a non-standard cover such as Marfan Syndrome life insurance, critical illness cover, or income protection is for an ‘exclusion’ to be applied to your policy.
+This means that you may have certain conditions that can be linked to your Marfan Syndrome (e.g. Cardiovascular, eye problems, etc.) excluded from your policy.
+You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium, or Guaranteed Insurability.

 How much cover do I need?

-It is difficult to say how much cover you need when you are applying for a Marfan Syndrome life insurance, critical illness cover or income protection policy.
-There are however some simple rules that you can follow which will give you a good idea for how much cover you need before you apply.
+It is difficult to say how much cover you need when you are applying for a Marfan Syndrome life insurance, critical illness cover, or income protection policy.
+There are however some simple rules that you can follow which will give you a good idea of how much coverage you need before you apply.

 Marfan Syndrome life insurance amounts of cover